 License suspension or revocation is a common penalty for repeat DUI offenses, limiting a person’s ability to get to work.
 People who cannot afford ignition interlock devices or increased insurance premiums may be forced to take public transportation or get rides.
 DUI convictions may also result in an accused person being fired from their job, especially if they are sentenced to a jail term, and prospective employers may decline to hire people with DUI convictions on their records.

 All DUI charges can have profound effects on people’s lives.
-Defense attorneys may be able help clients facing drunk driving charges mitigate the effects on their professional lives by negotiating with prosecutors for plea bargains that exchange lesser charges such as reckless driving for guilty pleas.
+Fort Lauderdale criminal defense lawyer may be able help clients facing drunk driving charges mitigate the effects on their professional lives by negotiating with prosecutors for plea bargains that exchange lesser charges such as reckless driving for guilty pleas.

 The Florida Times-Union, “Costs for DUI are steep, often everlasting”, Amanda Williamson, Jan.
 31, 2015